-- LO1.
-To describe a sound introduction to the discipline of database management systems. - LO2.
-To give a good formal foundation on the relational model of data and usage of Relational Algebra. - LO3.
-To introduce the concepts of basic SQL as a universal Database language. - LO4.
-To enhance knowledge in DDL, DML and DCL commands - LO5.
-To gain knowledge in aggregate functions.
+LO1 To describe a sound introduction to the discipline of database management systems.
+LO2 To give a good formal foundation on the relational model of data and usage of Relational Algebra.
+LO3 To introduce the concepts of basic SQL as a universal Database language.
+LO4 To enhance knowledge in DDL, DML and DCL commands LO5 To design the effective database models.